Scuttled deals worth $580 billion put hedge funds on back foot

 Part of a broader industry strategy aimed at making money from major corporate events, these deal-focused funds gained an average 13 percent in 2013, their best year since 2010, which helped them lure in a net $10 billion in new cash through August this year, data from industry tracker Eurekahedge showed.

-But a series of failed deals, including the collapse of a $55 billion tie-up between UK drugmaker Shire and U.S. peer AbbVie, has led to losses for some of the world's biggest proponents of the strategy, with investors pulling out $3.3 billion in the last two months alone.
+But a series of failed deals, including the collapse of a $55 billion tie-up between UK drugmaker Shire (SHP.L) and U.S. peer AbbVie (ABBV.N), has led to losses for some of the world's biggest proponents of the strategy, with investors pulling out $3.3 billion in the last two months alone.

 "The AbbVie/Shire break, in particular, has led to a far reaching de-risking exercise for many funds," said Pierre di Maria, head of event driven strategy at Cheyne Capital.